 Join us on our 14-day teen adventure travel program in Iceland!

 There’s nothing quite like a good road trip, especially when it takes you past active volcanoes, bright blue icebergs, roaring waterfalls, and towns where elves are respected.
 Iceland is a country of sharp contrasts, where fire and ice coexist along with the summer’s midnight sun.
-From Reykjavik to UNESCO-listed Thingvellir National Park to the idyllic Friðheimar Greenhouse Cultivation Center and everywhere in between, we see all that this magical country has to offer.
+From Reykjavik to UNESCO-listed Þingvellir National Park to the idyllic Friðheimar Greenhouse Cultivation Center and everywhere in between, we see all that this magical country has to offer.
 Our 14-day Nordic Elements program balances backcountry trekking with an adventurous roadtrip down the southern coast.
-This program is designed for active participants who want to hit Iceland's highlights, camp beneath the midnight sun, and test their backcountry skills on our 4-day Landmannalaugur trek.
-Participants interested in a longer backpacking program should check out our 21-day Iceland: Secrets of the Huldufólk program.
-Don’t forget your camera on this journey that is a photographer's dream!
-Keep scrolling to learn more about this amazing teen adventure travel program in Iceland!
+This program is designed for active participants who want to hit Iceland's highlights, camp beneath the midnight sun, and test their backcountry skills on our 4-day Laugavegur trek.
+Don’t forget your camera on this journey: Iceland is a photographer's dream!
+Keep scrolling to learn more about this amazing teen adventure travel program throughout Iceland!

 We finish our adventure around Iceland by heading back to Reykjavik.
 This spot in Iceland hosts more than 20 different species of cetacean animals that frequent the local waters.
 These species include minke, fin, blue, humpback, sperm, and killer whales.
 Also notable are the permanent residents of the Icelandic waters, the white-beaked dolphins and harbor porpoises.

-In Iceland, our accommodations are a mix of hostels, cabins, and tent camping.
-Bunk beds are available in hostels and cabins.
-We camp during our time on the 4-day Laugavegur Trek, on Golden Circle Day, and during our 2-day stay at Skaftafell National Park.
+In Iceland, our accommodations are a mix of hostels and tent camping.
+Bunk beds are available in hostels.
+We camp during the majority of our time in Iceland.
 Showers will be available every three to four days.
 Bathrooms will be flush toilets at hostels and a mix of latrines and backcountry bathrooms on the trek.